 When providing feedback, you should use neutral language and focus only on what has been provided in the application, avoiding extraneous comments or considerations you might have about the research/er.
 Feedback should be factual and dispassionate.
 Avoid reference to your own experience of reviewing the application or overly expressive words that convey emotion.
-You should be always mindful to frame your feedback against the assessment criteria and category descriptors.
+You should be always mindful to frame your feedback against the assessment criteria and score descriptors (Appendices C and D).